Open Gromov-Witten theory without Obstruction

-The moduli space of multi-curve are associated to some kind of decorated graphs and are built from the usual moduli spaces of curves.
-In \cite{OGW1} are defined Open Gromov-Witten invariants to all genus in terms of linking numbers of the boundary components of the multi-curve, in the case that $L$ has the rational homology of a sphere.
+The moduli space of multi-curves are associated to certain decorated graphs and are built from the moduli space of usual pseudo-holomorphic curves.
+The key point is that the perturbation of the moduli space of multi-curves is constrained in a suitable way.
+As an application, in \cite{OGW1} in the case that $L$ has the rational homology of a sphere, Open Gromov-Witten invariants to all genus are defined in terms of linking numbers of the boundary components of the multi-curve,

+In this paper we introduce the Multi-Curve chain-complex defined in terms of elementary relations which are directly related to the relations defining the perturbation of the moduli space of multi-curves.
+We show that Open Gromov-Witten invariants are naturally defined as $MC$-Cycles.
+To construct a $MC$-cycle from the moduli space of (multi-)curves it is necessary to make some choices (such as the complex-structure and the perturbation of the moduli of multi-curves).
+Different choices leads to isotopic cycles, defined up to isotopy of isotopies.

-Without restriction on the homology of $L$, in \cite{obs} we define recursively rational numbers associated to moduli space of pseudo-holomorphic disks.
-The rational number associated to the class $\beta \in H_2(M,L)$ can be defined only if the rational number vanishes for every $\beta'$ such that $\omega(\beta') < \omega(\beta)$ and $\partial \beta' \neq 0$ in $H_1(L, \Q)$ .
-These conditions are equivalent to the vanishing of the obstruction classes arising in the definition of a bounding chain, familiar from Lagrangian Floer Homology \cite{FO3}.
-In particular the existence of the bounding chain set the invariants to zero for every $\beta$ with $\partial \beta \neq 0$ in $H_1(L,\Q)$.
+As application of our main result we define rational numbers invariants for each defined Euler Characteristic.
+The existence of these invariants does not rely on the existence on a bounding chain, there is not obstruction in the definition of these invariants.
+This fact is quite remarkable since the vanishing of the obstruction classes arising in the definition of a bounding chain (familiar from Lagrangian Floer Homology \cite{FO3}) is a very strong constrain and it can be rephrased as the vanishing of the disk invariants for every $\beta \in H_2(M,L)$ with $\partial \beta \neq 0$ in $H_1(L,\Q)$ (see \cite{obs}).